 Luckily this has never happened to me, but I have met other people wondering why they have bitter tasting tomatoes.
 I am picky about my fruit and fear this experience might wean me off tomatoes immediately!
 The question is, why would tomatoes taste bitter, or even sour?

 Why are My Homegrown Tomatoes Sour?

-There are over 400 volatile compounds in tomatoes that give them their flavor but the prevailing factors are acid and sugar.
+There are over 400 volatile compounds in tomatoes that give them their flavor, but the prevailing factors are acid and sugar.
 Whether a tomato tastes sweet or acidic is also often a matter of taste – your taste.
-There are 100s of varieties of tomatoes with what seems like more options all the time so there is bound to be a tomato for you.
+There are hundreds of varieties of tomatoes with what seems like more options all the time so there is bound to be a tomato for you.

 One thing that most people can agree on is when something tastes “off.”
 In this case, tomatoes that taste sour or bitter.
 What causes bitter garden tomatoes?
 It might be the variety.
 Maybe you are growing fruit that is particularly acidic that translates as sourness to your taste buds.

 High acid and low sugar tomatoes tend to be very tart or sour.
 Brandywine, Stupice, and Zebra are all tomato varieties that are high acid.
 Most people’s prime tomato has a balance of both acid and sugar.
 I say most, because again, we all have our own preferences.
 Examples of these are: